-For more than 20 years, WorldCare Clinical has provided Endpoint Adjudication Committee (EAC) services for review of clinical trial data.
+For more than 20 years, WorldCare Clinical has provided Imaging Endpoints Adjudication Committee (EAC) services for review of clinical trial data.

-Our endpoint adjudication committees provide a standard assessment of safety and efficacy of pharmacologic or device therapies in clinical trials.
+Our endpoint adjudication committees provide a standard assessment of Safety committee review services and efficacy of pharmacologic or device therapies in clinical trials.

 With our extensive experience, we can seamlessly incorporate a study’s clinical trial data for review by one of our standing committees:

 - Opportunistic Infection